How to Set NDIS Goals

 Our Top Tips for Setting NDIS Goals

-Use age-appropriate goals: Think about what people of a similar age are usually working towards.
-Are there disability-related barriers compared to peers?
+- Use age-appropriate goals: Think about what people of a similar age are usually working towards.
 For teenagers, this might include managing personal care, social skills, or using public transport.
-For adults, it could be cooking meals, managing money, maintaining a home, or gaining employment (building independence).
+For adults, it could be cooking meals, managing money, maintaining a home, or gaining employment.

-Keep goals broad: Focus less on specific services or providers and more on the outcome you want to achieve.
-Broader goals allow flexibility in the supports you can use.
+- Keep goals broad: Focus less on specific services or providers and more on the outcome you want to achieve.

-Include carer supports where relevant: Keep this focused on the participant.
-Ask for supports that help carers build skills or strategies that support the participant’s independence, such as training, education, or therapy-based guidance.
+- Include carer supports where relevant: Ask for supports that help carers build skills or strategies that support the participant’s independence.

-Focus on key areas the NDIS funds: Keep goals linked to functional areas such as mobility, communication, social interaction, learning, self-care, and self-management.
+- Focus on key areas the NDIS funds: mobility, communication, social interaction, learning, self-care, and self-management.

-Ask others: Speak with therapists, family members, or others supporting people of a similar age and disability who are willing to share examples of their NDIS goals.
+- Ask others: Speak with therapists or family members who can share examples of NDIS goals.

 When writing your goals, focus on two key things: